How to perform the coherent measurement of a curved phase space by continuous isotropic measurement. I. Spin and the Kraus-operator geometry of $\mathrm{SL}(2,\mathbb{C})$: Abstract

 \section{Abstract}

-Recently it was reported that the spin-coherent state (SCS) positive-operator-valued measure (POVM) can be performed for any spin system by continuous isotropic measurement of the three total spin components [E.~Shojaee, C.~S. Jackson, C.~A. Riofr{\'\i}o, A.~Kalev, and I.~H. Deutsch, Phys.
+The generalized $Q$-function of a spin system can be considered the outcome probability distribution of a state subjected to a measurement represented by the spin-coherent-state (SCS) positive-operator-valued measure (POVM).
+As fundamental as the SCS POVM is to the 2-sphere phase-space representation of spin systems, it has only recently been reported that the SCS POVM can be performed for any spin system by continuous isotropic measurement of the three total spin components [E.~Shojaee, C.~S. Jackson, C.~A. Riofr{\'\i}o, A.~Kalev, and I.~H. Deutsch, Phys.
 Rev. Lett. {\bf 121}, 130404 (2018)].
-The outcome probability distribution of the SCS~POVM for an input quantum state is the generalized $Q$-function, which is defined on the 2-sphere phase space of SCSs.
-This article develops the theoretical details of the continuous isotropic measurement and places it within the general context of applying curved-phase-space correspondences to quantum systems, indicating their experimental utility by explaining how to analyze this measurement's performance.
+This article develops the theoretical details of the continuous isotropic measurement and places it within the general context of curved-phase-space correspondences for quantum systems.
 The analysis is in terms of the Kraus operators that develop over the course of a continuous isotropic measurement.
-The Kraus operators represent elements of the Lie group $\SL(2,\C)$, a complex version of the usual unitary operators that represent elements of $\SU(2)$.
-Consequently, the associated POVM elements represent points in the 3-hyperboloid $\SU(2)\backslash\SL(2,\C)$.
-Three equivalent stochastic techniques, path integral, diffusion (Fokker-Planck) equation, and stochastic differential equations, are applied to show that the POVM quickly limits to the SCS~\hbox{POVM}.
-We apply two basic mathematical tools to the Kraus operators, the Maurer-Cartan form, modified for stochastic applications, and the Cartan decomposition associated with the symmetric pair $\SU(2)\subset\SL(2,\C)$.
-Informed by these tools, the three stochastic techniques are applied directly to the Kraus operators in a representation independent, and thus geometric, way (independent of any spectral information about the spin components).
+The Kraus operators of any spin $j$ are shown to represent elements of the Lie group $\mathrm{SL}(2,{\mathbb C})\cong\mathrm{Spin}(3,{\mathbb C})$, a complex version of the usual unitary operators that represent elements of $\mathrm{SU}(2)\cong\mathrm{Spin}(3,{\mathbb R})$.
+Consequently, the associated POVM elements represent points in the symmetric space $\mathrm{SU}(2)\backslash\mathrm{SL}(2,{\mathbb C})$, which can be recognized as the 3-hyperboloid.
+Three equivalent stochastic techniques, (Wiener) path integral, (Fokker-Planck) diffusion equation, and stochastic differential equations, are applied to show that the continuous isotropic POVM quickly limits to the SCS~\hbox{POVM}, placing spherical phase space at the boundary of the fundamental Lie group $\mathrm{SL}(2,{\mathbb C})$ in an operationally meaningful way.
+Two basic mathematical tools are used to analyze the evolving Kraus operators, the Maurer-Cartan form, modified for stochastic applications, and the Cartan decomposition associated with the symmetric pair $\mathrm{SU}(2)\subset\mathrm{SL}(2,{\mathbb C})$.
+Informed by these tools, the three stochastic techniques are applied directly to the Kraus operators in a representation-independent---and therefore geometric---way (independent of any spectral information about the spin components).